OGOSecurity/terraform-provider-ogo/docs/resources/shield_site.md

 Import is supported using the following syntax:

-The [`terraform import` command](https://developer.hashicorp.com/terraform/cli/commands/import) can be used, for example:

 ```shell
 # Import foo.ogosecurity.com existing site from OGO Dashboard to resource foo_ogosecurity_com in terraform state
 terraform import ogo_shield_site.foo_ogosecurity_com foo.ogosecurity.com
 ```

+More information of how to use [`terraform import` command](https://developer.hashicorp.com/terraform/cli/commands/import).